lucproglangcourse/lucproglangcourse.github.io/source/imperative.rst

 This class converts any ``IOException`` to a boolean flag accessible through its ``checkError()`` method.
 (See also `this discussion <https://stackoverflow.com/questions/62658078/jvm-not-killed-on-sigpipe>`_ for more details.)

-Therefore, to use a Scala (or Java) console application in a UNIX pipeline as an upstream component that produces an unbounded (potentially infinite) output sequence, we have to monitor this flag when printing to stdout and, if necessary, terminate execution.
+Therefore, to use a Scala (or Java) command-line application in a UNIX pipeline as an upstream component that produces an unbounded (potentially infinite) output sequence, we have to monitor this flag when printing to stdout and, if necessary, terminate execution.

 For example, this program reads one line at a time and prints the line count along with the line read.
 After printing, it checks whether an error occured and, if necessary, terminates execution by exiting the program: